-Apart from the review of the necessity of protection due to the situation in the country or the situation of the person, temporary admission ceases automatically if a person leaves Switzerland permanently, if he or she is abroad for more than two months without a permission to travel, or if he or she receives a residence permit.
-Appropriate Aperson's departure from Switzerland is already considered permanent if the person asks for asylum in another country.
-This can lead to unclear situations if persons are transferred back to Switzerland from other European states, and then find that their temporary admission has ceased in the meantime.
+Apart from the review of the necessity of protection due to the situation in the country or the situation of the person, temporary admission ceases automatically if a person leaves Switzerland permanently, if he or she is abroad for more than two months without a permission to travel, or if he or she receives a residence permit.487 A person's departure from Switzerland is already considered permanent if the person asks for asylum in another country.488 This can lead to unclear situations if persons are transferred back to Switzerland from other European states, and then find that their temporary admission has ceased in the meantime.

-As in general any ruling can be subject to an appeal,454 the cessation of the protection status can also be appealed.
-The appeal must be filed within 30 days of notification of the ruling.455 No legal assistance is foreseen in the law for this specific case, but the general ruling regarding legal aid is applicable: If it is necessary in order to safeguard the right of the person concerned, the court can appoint a lawyer to represent the applicant.456
+As in general any ruling can be subject to an appeal,489 the cessation of the protection status can also be appealed.
+The appeal must be filed within 30 days of notification of the ruling.490 No legal assistance is foreseen in the law for this specific case, but the general ruling regarding legal aid is applicable: If it is necessary in order to safeguard the right of the person concerned, the court can appoint a lawyer to represent the applicant.491

-In 2016, 3,619 temporary admissions were ceased, and 20 were withdrawn.
-457
+In 2017, 3,634 temporary admissions were ceased, and 32 were withdrawn.
+492

-5. Withdrawal of protection status
+6. Withdrawal of protection status

-Indicators: Withdrawal 1 • Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure?
-2 • Does the law provide for an appeal against the withdrawal decision? ☐ Yes ☐ No 3 3.
-Do beneficiaries have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No
+Indicators: Withdrawal 1.
+Is a personal interview of the asylum seeker in most cases conducted in practice in the withdrawal procedure?
+2. Does the law provide for an appeal against the withdrawal decision? ☐ Yes ☐ No 3.
+3. Do beneficiaries have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No